jundalisay/superb/content/en/research/poincare/science/chapter-03.md

 number in the geometry of Lobatschewsky.
 Let us add that Riemann’s space is finite, although unbounded in the sense which we have above attached to these words.

-Surfaces with Constant Curvature.—One objection, however, remains possible.
-There is no contradiction be- tween the theorems of Lobatschewsky and Riemann; but however numerous are the other consequences that these geometers have deduced from their hypotheses, they had to arrest their course before they exhausted them all, for the number would be infinite; and who can say that if they had carried their deductions further they would not have eventually reached some contradiction?
+### Surfaces with Constant Curvature

+One objection, however, remains possible.
+There is no contradiction between the theorems of Lobatschewsky and Riemann; but however numerous are the other consequences that these geometers have deduced from their hypotheses, they had to arrest their course before they exhausted them all, for the number would be infinite; and who can say that if they had carried their deductions further they would not have eventually reached some contradiction?

 This difficulty does not exist for Riemann’s geometry, provided it is limited to two dimensions.
 As we have seen, the two-dimensional geometry of Riemann, in fact, does not differ from spherical geometry, which is only a branch of ordinary geometry, and is therefore outside all con- tradiction.